Canop/safecloset/website/docs/install.md

 *(if you encountered a problem and solved it, please tell me so that we can help other users)*

+## Compilation failed

+Most often, this is due to a not up to date compiler.

+You should update your Rust installation.
+This is usually done with `rustup update`.

 ## Copy-Paste problem on Windows

 * If you are using `cmd.exe` or the native PowerShell command line, remember to use <kbd>ctrl+v</kbd>.
 Don't use the shortcut <kbd>alt+space e p</kbd> or the system menu (`Edit -> Paste`) from the window's top-left icon.